-The BMW 5 Series is a large executive saloon that’s aimed squarely at the Mercedes E-Class, Audi, Jaguar XF and Lexus ES.
+The BMW 5 Series is a large executive saloon that’s aimed squarely at the Mercedes E-Class, Audi A6, Jaguar XF and Lexus ES.
 It offers all the luxury and build quality you’d expect from a premium German manufacturer, with a distinctly sporty character that BMW prides itself on.

 It’s not just comfortable and fun to drive, though; the 5 Series is offered with a range of engines that strike a great balance between performance and economy.
 There’s no manual gearbox, but the two available automatics are among the best around.
 Most models can be specified with the brand’s xDrive four-wheel-drive system too.

-The 5 Series was thoroughly updated in autumn of 2020, ushering in a new nose, an improved interior and updated engines, most of which now get mild-hybrid technology.
+The 5 Series was thoroughly updated a couple of years ago, ushering in a new nose, an improved interior and updated engines, most of which now get mild-hybrid technology.

 The 5 Series is a deeply impressive car, especially from the driver’s seat.
 It's hushed inside at speed, its suspension provides a plush yet controlled ride and if you fancy a spirited drive on your favourite B-road, the big saloon manages to feel nimble, composed and rewarding despite its size and weight.
 Few cars on sale offer quite as convincing a breadth of ability.

 There are petrol and diesel engines to choose from – not to mention plug-in electric hybrid and high-performance M models.
 Diesels remain a popular choice and with good reason: the rear-wheel drive 520d can return over 57mpg in M Sport trim and still boasts a 0-62mph time of 7.2 seconds, making it a tempting choice for high-mileage drivers.
-Choose the 530d xDrive M Sport and average economy drops to over 50mpg, with a 0-62mph time of 5.4 seconds.
+Choose the 530d xDrive M Sport and average economy only drops to around 50mpg, impressive given its rapid 0-62mph time of 5.4 seconds.